The Lifelock Review: Is Lifelock Worth It?

 The Equifax credit freeze review

 I first went to Equifax to freeze my credit.
 They call it a “security freeze”, and it can be lifted anytime you need to actually use your credit.
-You can freeze your credit online, via a phone call, or direct though the mail.
+You can freeze your credit online, via a phone call, or directly through the mail.

 The Equifax freeze costs $10.
 Depending on what state you live in, there may or may not be a fee to freeze your credit.